ralphjsmit/laravel-seo/README.md

 ### Pre-configured Schema: Article and BreadcrumbList

-To help you get started with structured data, we added 3 preconfigured schema that you can modify using fluent methods.
+To help you get started with structured data, we added 3 preconfigured schema that you can construct using fluent methods.
 The following types are available:

 1. `Article`
 2. `BreadcrumbList`